KanoczTomas/node-termostat/README.md

 # node-termostat
-A customised termostat written in NodeJS, having a nice UI leveraging AngularJS&amp;Bootstrap
+A customised termostat using Raspberrypi written in NodeJS, having a nice UI leveraging AngularJS&amp;Bootstrap The pi has some switches connected that turn on/off the heating accordingly.

 Warning this is still a work in progress.
 Things that are working: